Breast cancer in men is rare, but it does happen (less than 1 percent of all breast cancer cases in the U.S.) .

 Learn about genetic testing for BRCA2 or BRCA1 mutations.

-Breast cancer screening recommendations for men at higher risk are different from recommendations for women.
+Breast cancer screening recommendations for men at higher than average risk are different from recommendations for women.

 The National Comprehensive Cancer Network (NCCN) recommends men at higher risk for breast cancer, starting at 35 :

 Men at higher risk for breast cancer should also be aware of the warning signs of breast cancer.